 BIO 1214 Principles of Biology I An introductory course for students wanting to major or minor in Biology.
 The course deals with basic biological ideas and begins the process of developing skills necessary in the sciences.
-Topics include the nature of science, the nature of life, evolution, taxonomy, plant and animal form and function, and ecology.
+Topics include the nature of science, the nature of life, evolution, and taxonomy.
 This course satisfies the minimum requirements in general education and is the basic prerequisite for all biology courses.
 There is one 3-hour laboratory per week.

-BIO 1324 Principles of Biology II This course is a detailed study of the origins, structure and function of the basic unit of life on Earth, the cell, and the technology used to study cells.
-Lecture topics include the following: the chemical evolution of life; the chemicals of cells, cell reproduction and molecular genetics; the cell's organelles and energy, and an introduction to histology and immunology.
-There is one 3-hour laboratory per week.
-Prerequisite: BIO 1104, Biology Concepts, or BIO 1214, Principles of Biology I.
+BIO 1324 Principles of Biology II This course is a study of the origins, structure and function of the basic unit of life on Earth, the cell, and the technology used to study cells.
+Lecture topics include the following: the chemical